pyscf/pyscf/doc_legacy/source/pbc/scf.rst

 Gamma point and single k-point calculation
 ==========================================
 The usage of gamma point Hartree-Fock program is very close to that of the molecular program.
-In the PBC gamma point calculation, one needs intialize :class:`Cell` object and the corresponding :class:`pyscf.pbc.scf.hf.RHF` class::
+In the PBC gamma point calculation, one needs initialize :class:`Cell` object and the corresponding :class:`pyscf.pbc.scf.hf.RHF` class::

     from pyscf.pbc import gto, scf